 Available to Politecnico di Milano's Computer Science and Engineering master students and to Bocconi's Cyber Risk Strategy and Governance master students.

-- The human factor in security: Social engineering, its principles, digital and physical mediums, mitigations and countermeasures.
+• The human factor in security: Social engineering, digital and physical mediums, mitigations and countermeasures

-- Cyber-physical systems security, the differences between IT and OT, technology use cases, and countermeasures.
+• Cyber-physical systems security: differences between IT and OT, technology use cases, and countermeasures

 Available to Politecnico di Milano's Computer Science and Engineering Ph.D. students and optionally to master students.

-The goal of the course is that of providing the students with an understanding of the latest years cutting edge research challenges and solutions in the cybersecurity field.
-The first half of the course will be held as frontal lectures, while the second half of the course will be held as a flipped classroom with paper discussions.
+The course provides an understanding of cutting-edge research challenges in cybersecurity.
+The first half will be held as frontal lectures, while the second half will be a flipped classroom with paper discussions.
+Topics include: Economics of cybercrime, software vulnerabilities, malware analysis, hardware and embedded systems security, cyber-physical and critical systems security, cyberwarfare, and the security of machine learning.

 Publication Highlights